 Eating for energy and breastmilk production are not novel concepts to most mamas, but did you know that some nutrient deficiencies may contribute to postpartum depression?
 There is some evidence linking postpartum depression with deficiencies in omega 3 fatty acids, B vitamins (especially riboflavin), vitamin D, and trace minerals.5

-Baba’s ability to perceive flavors begins in utero and then continues whilst you are breastfeeding.
+Your baby's ability to perceive flavors begins in utero and then continues whilst you are breastfeeding.
 Amniotic fluid and breast milk contain molecules derived from your diet.
-Early experience of food flavours serves as the foundation for the continuing development of food preferences across baba’s lifespan.6
+Early experience of food flavors serves as the foundation for the continuing development of food preferences across baba’s lifespan.6

 References: